|About Discovery Education|

-There are many talented people working for Espresso.
-Developing Espresso and providing the additional support around it requires many different people with diverse skills sets.
+There are many talented people working for Discovery Education.
+Developing Discovery Education Espresso and providing the additional support around it requires many different people with diverse skills sets.
 These range from technical support, to video editing and java developers, to teacher training and sales.

 We are all passionate about who we work for and what we do.
 We work together, play together and celebrate achievements together.

-If you are passionate about making a positive contribution to education, then a career with Espresso Education could be for you.
+If you are passionate about making a positive contribution to education, then a career with Discovery Education could be for you.

-If you would like to apply for a job at Espresso, please follow the instructions listed at the bottom of each job description.
+If you would like to apply for a job at Discovery Education, please follow the instructions listed at the bottom of each job description.

 We currently have the following vacancies available: